The Committee…

 Inspired by his late father-in-law, Francesco Platoni, Massimo joined the Associazione Parmense in 2022 – but he has taken an interest in supporting and nurturing the Italian community over many years.

-London-born to Italian parents from Rocca di Varsi, Massimo volunteers at St Peter’s Italian Club and serves as a member of the Committee for Economic Affairs for St Peter’s Italian Church.
-In 2021 Massimo was also nominated as a candidate in the COMITES (Comitato Degli Italiani All’Estero) elections for the London district.
-When he’s not volunteering, Massimo is a partner in a digital design agency with offices in the UK and Poland
+London-born to Italian parents from Rocca di Varsi, Massimo volunteers regularly at the Casa Italiana S. Vincenzo Pallotti and also serves as a member of the Committee for Economic Affairs at St Peter’s Italian Church.
+In 2021, Massimo was nominated as a candidate in the COMITES (Comitato Degli Italiani All’Estero) elections for the London district.
+When he’s not volunteering, Massimo is a partner in a digital design agency with offices in the UK and Poland.